 The principles of LHI's corporate governance are shaped, among other things, by the relevant legal framework.
 LHI Leasing GmbH is a financial services institution regulated under the German Banking Act [Gesetz über das Kreditwesen - KWG].
 LHI Kapitalverwaltungsgesellschaft mbH is an external capital management company regulated under the German Investment Code [Kapitalanlagegesetzbuch - KAGB].
 LHI Capital Management GmbH is an investment services company regulated under the German Securities Institutions Act [Gesetz zur Beaufsichtigung von Wertpapierinstituten - WpIG].
 These companies therefore fulfil the minimum requirements for risk management (MaRisk) and risk management for capital management companies (KAMaRisk) as well as the minimum requirements for the compliance function and other duties of conduct, organisation and transparency (MaComp), which is reflected accordingly in the business organisation.
 Central elements of the legal requirements are a consistent separation of functions between deciding and controlling corporate units, right up to the management.
 The LHI risk management system extends across the company, the subsidiaries and all managed companies.
 The organisational structure includes the areas required by law, such as auditing, risk controlling and compliance.

 Risk management – keeping an eye on risks

-The concept of caution is an important principle in our business policy.
-However, any business activity involves taking risks.
+The concept of caution is an important guiding principle of our business policies.
+However, every entrepreneurial activity involves taking risks.
 Risks can arise at any point in a company.
-It is impossible to identify and quantify all potential risks in advance.
-However, in order to minimise the risks, LHI has set up guidelines for a risk culture and implemented mechanisms that take effect at different points in the process chains.
+It is impossible to identify and quantify all potential risks in advance already.
+However, in order to minimise risks, LHI has formulated guidelines for a risk culture and implemented mechanisms that start at various points in the process chains.